Arsene-Leblanc/stage-odmr/journal_de_bord/journal.md

-One last thing is that with higher temperature, either PTP or (more probably) the pentacene can react with oxygen in the air and degrade.
+With higher temperature, the pentacene reacts with oxygen in the air and degrade.
 This explains the brownish/orange colour on the agglomerations of crystal and broken parts of the lamelles.